rukkyme/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is the welcome readme
+betty in the directory readme